 On 29 March 2017 the UK officially informed the EU of its intention to leave by invoking article 50 of the Treaty on European Union.
 The UK will leave the EU on 29 March 2019.

-In the meantime, the UK and EU are negotiating the conditions of the UK’s departure and the form their future relationship will take.
+The UK and EU are now concluding an agreement on the conditions of the UK’s departure from the EU.
 The UK and EU will negotiate the exact details of this new relationship after the UK’s departure.